atchai/eyewitness/DEPLOY.md

 ### Setup Heroku
 1. Run `heroku create eyewitness-rs --region eu` to create an empty app on Heroku for the read server.
 2. Add an environment variable with `heroku config:set NODE_ENV=production -a eyewitness-rs`.
-3. Add an environment variable with `heroku config:set PROVIDER_ID=default -a eyewitness-rs`.
+3. Add an environment variable with `heroku config:set ENTRY_POINT=read-server -a eyewitness-rs`.
-4. Add an environment variable with `heroku config:set ENTRY_POINT=read-server -a eyewitness-rs`.
+4. Add all the environment variables listed in the `empty.env` file with the appropriate values for your deployment using the `heroku config:set` command.
 5. Run `heroku domains:add eyewitness-rs.<DOMAIN_NAME> -a eyewitness-rs` replacing <DOMAIN_NAME> as appropriate.
 6. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-rs.sometest.com.herokudns.com".
 7. Run `heroku container:push web -a eyewitness-rs` to push the Docker image to Heroku.